 - Fewer legal expenses: Instead of both parties needing to hire attorneys, they can share the cost of hiring a mediator.

 - A better precedent for the years to come: There is an adversarial element to court proceedings.
 Mediation, on the other hand, is driven by cooperation.
-If you and your child’s other parent are able to reach an agreement through mediation, it could set a more amicable tone for the years that follow, which could benefit both you and your children.
+If you and your child’s other parent are able to reach an agreement through mediation, it could set a more amicable tone for co-parenting in the years that follow.